dww100/nc3rs-r-tutorial/docs/basic_graphing.md

 | ylab       | Y-axis label                |
 | main       | Main plot title             |

-The help for plot is less straight forward than usual, more helpful for information on these parameters is available in the *par* and *plot.default* help files.
+The help for `plot` (found using `?plot`) is less straight forward than usual.
+More helpful information on these parameters is available in the *par* and *plot.default* help files.

-An example of using them is below:
+Here is an example of how to improve the graph appearance:

 ```
 plot(has_age$Age, has_age$Fare,